Yukon College will become Yukon University (YukonU) in spring 2020. It’s been a long journey and now we’re ready!

 Yukon University will be known for focusing on education and research relevant to populations in the North, contributing to a responsive, resilient and versatile economy and society.

 The climate is rapidly changing in the North and affecting our landscapes and lives.
-For over 16 years, Yukon College has been recognized as a leader in climate change research in both the natural and social sciences.
-This work spans community health and well-being, impacts on traditional culture and practices, infrastructure and economy, policy implications, community and individual resiliency and food security.
+Yukon College has been recognized as a leader in climate change research for decades.
+This research spans community health and well-being, impacts on traditional culture and practices, infrastructure and economy, policy implications, community and individual resiliency and food security.
 The College builds on this strong foundation in climate change research to ensure its programs provide a holistic, interdisciplinary approach to the study of a changing planet.

 The College has had strong partnerships with Yukon First Nations for many years, working closely with FN governments to share knowledge and build reciprocity between Indigenous and non-Indigenous traditions.
 In 2014, we won the inaugural gold award from Colleges and Institutes Canada (CICan) for Indigenous Education Excellence.
 The College has a history of taking seriously the role of education in reconciliation, a position now strengthened by the report of the Truth and Reconciliation Commission.
 Building on this history and the strengths, experience and knowledge of decades of First Nations self-governance in the Yukon, the College will continue to work in partnership with First Nations to provide programming that supports capacity development and self-determination.